Multitask Online Mirror Descent: Multitask Online Learning

-with $\bar{g}_t \in \mathbb{R}^{Nd}$ such that $\bar{g}_t^{(i)} = g_t$ for $i = i_t$, and $0_{\mathbb{R}^d}$ otherwise.
+with $\bm{g}_t \in \mathbb{R}^{Nd}$ such that $\bm{g}_t^{(i)} = g_t$ for $i = i_t$, and $0_{\mathbb{R}^d}$ otherwise.
 In other words, only the active agent has a non-zero gradient and therefore makes an update.
 Our goal is to incorporate communication into this independent update.
-To that end, we consider the general idea of \textit{sharing updates} by considering gradients of the form $\Ai \bar{g}_t$, where $\Ai \in \mathbb{R}^{Nd \times Nd}$ is a shortcut notation for $A^{-1} \otimes I_d$ and $A \in \mathbb{R}^{N \times N}$ is any symmetric positive definite interaction matrix.
+To that end, we consider the general idea of \textit{sharing updates} by considering (sub) gradients of the form $\Ai \bm{g}_t$, where $\Ai \in \mathbb{R}^{Nd \times Nd}$ is a shortcut notation for $A^{-1} \otimes I_d$ and $A \in \mathbb{R}^{N \times N}$ is any symmetric positive definite interaction matrix.
 Note that $A$ is a parameter of the algorithm playing the role of a learning bias.
-While our main result (Theorem~\ref{thm:gen_regret}) holds for any choice of $A$, our more specialized bounds (Propositions~\ref{prop:regret_norms} to~\ref{prop:regret_eg}) apply to a parameterized family of matrices $A$.
-A simple computation shows that $(\Ai \bar{g}_t)^{(i)} = A^{-1}_{ii_t} g_t$.
+While our central result (\mbox{Theorem}~\ref{thm:gen_regret}) holds for any choice of $A$, our more specialized bounds (see Propositions~\ref{prop:regret_norms} to~\ref{prop:regret_eg}) apply to a parameterized family of matrices $A$.
+A simple computation shows that $(\Ai \bm{g}_t)^{(i)} = A^{-1}_{ii_t} g_t$.
 Thus, every agent $i$ makes an update proportional to $A^{-1}_{ii_t}$ at each time step $t$.
 In other words, the active agent (the only one to suffer a loss) shares its update with the other agents.
-Results in \Cref{sec:analysis} are proved by designing a matrix $A^{-1}$ (or equivalently $A$) such that $A^{-1}_{ii_t}$ captures the similarity between tasks $i$ and $i_t$.
-Intuitively, an agent $i$ is interested in sharing the update (gradient) of agent $i_t$ to the extent their respective tasks are similar.
-Overall, denoting by $\|u\|_M = \sqrt{u^\top M u}$ the Mahalanobis norm of $u$, the MT-OGD update writes:
+Results in \Cref{sec:RegretAnalysis} are proved by designing a matrix $A^{-1}$ (or equivalently $A$) such that $A^{-1}_{ii_t}$ captures the similarity between tasks $i$ and $i_t$.
+Intuitively, the active agent $i_t$ should share its update (gradient) with another agent $i$ to the extent their respective tasks are similar.
+Overall, denoting by $\|u\|_M = \sqrt{u^\top M u}$ the Mahalanobis norm of $u$, the MT-OGD update writes

-In comparison to \eqref{eq:ogd_update_compound}, the need for changing the norm in the projection, although unclear at first sight, can be explained in multiple ways.
-First, it is key to the analysis, as we see by examining the proof of \Cref{thm:gen_regret}.
+In comparison to \Cref{eq:ogd_update_compound}, the need for changing the norm in the projection, although unclear at first sight, can be explained in multiple ways.
+First, it is key to the analysis, as we see in the proof of \Cref{thm:gen_regret}.
 Second, it can be interpreted as another way of exchanging information between agents, see \Cref{rmk:substitution}.
-Finally, observe that update \eqref{eq:ogd_update_coop} can be decomposed as:
+Finally, note that update \Cref{eq:ogd_update_coop} can be decomposed as